Isothermal titration calorimetry: Thermodynamic measurements

 (where $R$ is the gas constant and $T$ is the absolute temperature).

 For accurate measurements of binding affinity, the curve of the thermogram must be sigmoidal.
+A steep sigmoidal curve signals a strong binding whereas a less steep sigmoidal curve points to a weaker binding.
 The profile of the curve is determined by the c-value, which is calculated using the equation:

 where $n$ is the stoichiometry of the binding, $K_a$ is the association constant and $M$ is the concentration of the molecule in the cell.
-The c-value must fall between 1 to 1000, ideally between 10 and 100.
+The c-value must fall between 1 and 1000, ideally between 10 and 100.
 In terms of binding affinity, it would be approximately from $1.0 \times 10^3$ ~ $10^7$within the limit range.
+If it does not fall within the above range, the thermodynamic values obtained from the experiment are less robust to interpretation.